top of page

 If you want to reduce your overall exposure, consider alternating your coffee routine with naturally mold-free drinks like matcha, herbal teas, or chicory-based blends.
 Chicory root has a coffee-like flavor but is naturally free of mycotoxins.

-Diversifying your beverages gives your body a rest while keeping your daily ritual comforting and familiar — an easy way to support a toxin-free morning ritual without sacrifice.
+Diversifying your beverages gives your body a rest while keeping your daily ritual comforting and familiar, which is an easy way to support a toxin-free morning ritual without sacrifice.

 Why Are Mycotoxins Found in Coffees?